 The active shooter scenarios are designed around four modules: Module 1 - Threat Awareness; Module 2 - Pre-Incident / Incident; Module 3 - Incident Escalation; Module 4 - Post-Incident.
-For each module, four injects are provided to allow the exercise support team to develop an exercise that meets the specific goals and objectives that the exercise is being designed to achieved.
-The exercise support team can pick and choose the injects in any combination that ultimately facilitates the assessment of objectives that are ultimately settled upon for their specific exercise.
-When deciding on which injects to use, designers are encouraged to change elements of the injects, such as specific location of an event or specific facility in which the event occurs, to add realism.
+For each module, multiple injects are provided to allow the exercise support team to develop an exercise that meets the specific goals and objectives that the exercise is being designed to achieved.
+The exercise support team can pick and choose the injects in any combination that ultimately facilitates the assessment of objectives that are agreed upon for their specific exercise.
+When deciding on which injects to use, designers are encouraged to change elements of the injects, such as specific location, terminal name in which the event occurs, to add realism.